fatihtatoglu/git-kata/setup.md

 ## After Staring

 With the docker images, the non-configured environment will be ready.
 But before running the kata scenarios some config should be set.
-To learn this please check the [config](config.md) scenario.
+To learn this please check the [Git Configuration](config.md) scenario document.